08Aristodemus24/auto-job-app-sender/documents/interview-flow.md

 `I think the company fosters growth in technologies which I'm greatly enthusiastic about, because while monetary value is important we cannot deny this, learning new things is just as equally important and I think learning new things like technologies can greatly contribute to developing quality products.
 On a more simple note learning new things is fun for me personally and learning new things through hands on building is what I'm fond of doing the most`

-* when would you use median vs mean in analyzing data
 * learn to defend your code if your teammate does not agree with how you wrote it e.g. using performant code over readable code in some cases
 * dont work in silence, communicate if may mali sa data niyo to data engineers, have someone quality assure your code